Viorel/RationalApproximation/README.md

 # Rational Approximation

-A tool to find the rational approximation of decimal numbers and fractions, giving a maximum size (in digits) of nominator and denominator.
+An experimental tool to find the rational approximation of decimal numbers and fractions, giving a maximum size (in digits) of nominator and denominator.

 #### Examples of calculations